“Thanks to my recovery program, I have learned to build bridges instead of walls.” ~”The Forum,” Al-Anon Family Group, Conference Approved Literature

 But boundaries are not walls to shut people out.
 They are bridges to ensure healthier lines of communication.
 I incorporate boundaries into all of my relationships.
 Most relationships wouldn’t work well without them.
 Call them “rules,” or “expectations.”
 Whatever word we use, they are intended to help our dealings with people work better.
 Curfews with our teenage children are like lines in the sand, and many kids will tell you that they feel safer when parents impose limits.

 With my daughter, I’ve had to impose tough limits because she is still under the influence of drugs.
 The addict is in charge, and I need to stay safe.
-Again—the sad reality of loving an addict lost in the hellish underworld of substance abuse.
+Again—the sad reality of loving an addict lost in the hellish underworld of substance use disorder.
 But love her, I do, and always will.
 She knows this.

 Many addicts recover.
 It’s miraculous to see them return to their former selves once they stop polluting their brains with substances.
 I pray Angie will be one of them someday.
 She knows how to reach me and I pray she will want to one day.
 In the meantime, setting boundaries is one of the many tools of recovery I enjoy to make all of my relationships work better.
 I’ve had to learn to reparent myself in recent years and I’m still growing as a parent.
 And a grandparent!
 Life goes on…